TheWover/AsyncRAT-VB.NET/README.md

 ***Remote Administration Tool For Windows***
  ```
+This project is for learing and It's not ready to be used.
+AsyncRAT is all about learning tcp socket but I added features just to test the stability.
-This project is for learing, If you find any bug please contact me.
+If you found a bug or a better way to code the socket please contact me
  ```

 ---